 Here at Sunspot, we believe in the power of the written word.
 Fiction, nonfiction, poetry and art can speak truth to power with the power inherent in all human beings.
 Our mission is to amplify every voice.

-Sunspot produces four digital quarterly editions per year.
-These editions are free to the website's visitors.
+Sunspot produces four digital editions per year.
+Three of these editions are free to the website's visitors.